samowitsch/cangaja/README.md

 * clean up demo code ;o)
 * z-index for objects useful?
 * class bitmap method clearcircle is not working with Ejecta ;o(
-* class font => textblock, alignment, textticker, textscroller features
+* class text => textblock, alignment, textticker, textscroller features
 * [ParticleDesigner] support?
 * are sprites and other objects out of the game screen (Game.bound) => no drawing and/or not updating of this object?
 * configurable handle for sprite, animation and button (maybe also button)